More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 What happens to all of the methane gas that is produced?

 The methane and other gases are collected by a gas collection system consisting of a network of gas wells, vacuum piping and a flare system which harmlessly burns off the collected gas.
 Note that methane – or natural gas – is the same gas that many of us burn to heat our homes and businesses.
+WIN Waste Innovations of Seneca County’s landfill gas treatment system safely removes sulfur from the landfill gas stream converting hydrogen sulfide to solid, elemental sulfur that can be used for soil application and other agricultural purposes.

 Does the landfill attract birds?